coder618/advance-importer/readme.txt

 == Description ==

-A powerful plugin for import and export Post, Page, Custom post type all data.
+A powerful plugin for import and export Post, Page, any Custom post type data, with any kind of attachments.
 It work with native wordpress Importer and exporter.

 Some highlighted features:
 1. Import and Export with post/page/custom post type data with attachment(s) media
 2. Support any attachment data type, eg. Image, PDF, Sound etc
-3. Support Gutenberg editor data Import
+3. Support Gutenberg editor data Import, ACF plugin Attachment Data import etc.

 How to export